miseeger/NBean/README.md

 ChangedAt DATETIME
 ```

-The existence of these fields is checked on UPDATE or INSERT, filled with the current user and current date and saved with the changed or inserted data.
+The existence of those fields is checked on UPDATE or INSERT, filled with the current user and current date and then saved with the changed or inserted data.

 So just make sure the `AuditorLight` Observer is loaded and your tables have the needed columns and the Plugin just works.

 > **Note:** It is important that the column names are spelled correctly.
-Please note that the case-sensitivity.
+Please note the case-sensitivity.

 ## Slx Style Key Provider

-Inspired by a CRM system called SalesLogix (now Infor CRM) there comes an Observer that provides auto incremental keys that theoretically generates 36^10^ (more than 3.65 quadrillion) unique Keys until there's an overflow.
+Inspired by a CRM system called SalesLogix (now Infor CRM) there comes an Observer that provides auto incremental keys and theoretically generates 36^10 (more than 3.65 quadrillion) unique Keys until there's an overflow.
 This number is reduced to about 2.65 quadrillion because of the starting Key, as you can read below.

 An Slx style key is composed by a prefix which has five characters representing the table or bean name, either full if the original name has just five or less characters or reduced by the vowels.
-Names shorter than five characters are filled with `#`. so the following prefixes are generated by this logic:
+Names shorter than five characters are filled with `#`.
+A an example look at the following prefixes that are generated according to this

+logic:

 | Bean name    | Prefix |
 | ------------ | ------ |